Iurii-Dziuban/rainy-hills/README.md

 testable - unit tests are provided deployable - possibility to deploy to Wildfly is covered documented - comments are added to algorithm and implementations, README is provided

+## Comments

+* project should be multi-project with multiple artifacts.
+For instance, soap web service client should be in a separate artifact.
+* interface should describe what is does.
+Implementation details should be near the implementation class
+* instead of using xml string in response - use JAXB implementation or Jackson/gson for json